atmelcorp/atmel-software-package/examples/README.SAMA5D4.md

 * EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# Atmel SAMA5D4 Software Package
+# Atmel SAMA5D4x Software Package

-## Disclaimer

-The SAMA5D4x support is currently **experimental** in this release of software package.
-The SAMA5D4x will be tested and supported more deeply in a near future.

 ## Examples